yhouyang02/yhouyang02.github.io/_notes/Public/Fitness Tracker.md

 - An online platform for gyms to showcase their programs.
 - A comprehensive service for users to track health metrics, manage subscriptions, state preferences, and find the best-suited fitness plan.

-This is a collaborative project in which my major work include 1) querying fitness data from the database; and 2) routing the queried reuslts to the frond-end.
+This is a collaborative project in which my major work include 1) querying fitness data from the database; and 2) routing the queried results to the frond-end.

 <!--
 TODO: